Giving Your Child Up for Adoption in Judaism

 Do I envision my child growing up in a certain location or environment?

 Aside from Judaism, what else do I want to have in common with my child’s adoptive family?
-Are things like political views important to you?
+Are things like political views important to me?

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.